-I basically have four boxes a place has to tick before I deem it solo travel worthy 😉 I have to feel safe and comfortable; it has to have some good attractions you can enjoy alone; it must have easy-to-navigate public transport; and the language barrier can’t be too much of a struggle.
-So, from North America to Europe to Asia to Australia, here are my 15 favourite solo travel destinations—tried and tested.
+I basically have four boxes a place has to tick before I deem it solo travel worthy 😉 Most importantly, I have to feel safe and comfortable.
+Secondly, it has to have some good attractions you can enjoy alone and it must have easy-to-navigate public transport.
+Finally, the language barrier can’t be too much of a struggle.
+So, from North America to Europe to Asia to Australia, here are my 15 (tried and tested) favourite solo travel destinations.

 I wouldn’t say Dublin is my favourite place in the world, but it’s a great city to visit alone.
 Although I only took one bus during my visit, there were different transport options available.
 I also felt very comfortable walking around the entire city early in the morning and at night.
 There’s plenty of things to do in Dublin as well.
 You can base yourself in Dublin and do day trips to places like Northern Ireland, Cork and Galway too.

 To be honest, travelling around Europe solo did make me nervous because of the language barrier.
 But I constantly see UK residents on Instagram hopping over to mainland Europe for the weekend.
 So I thought if they could do it, so could I. Amsterdam was the best city I visited in Europe in terms of the minimal language barrier.
-Every local who served me—whether it was at a shop or cafe—spoke amazing English and were so polite.
+Every local who served me – whether it was at a shop or cafe – spoke amazing English and were so polite.
 I was honestly blown away by the hospitality and this is why Amsterdam is now one of my favourite cities in Europe.
-I also spent a lot of time walking around admiring the architecture and eating a lot of good food, which I need to write about ASAP.
+I also spent a lot of time walking around admiring the architecture and eating a lot of good food.

 I’ve written previously how I was sceptical about visiting Las Vegas alone.
 But it turns out, travelling solo to Las Vegas is still a lot of fun.
 I walked up and down the Strip (even at night) and felt safe.
 Next, I went all out and hit the buffet.
 I also did two tours: a night tour with Big Bus and a day tour to the Grand Canyon.
 Yes, Las Vegas would be a lot of fun with your favourite people, but I am here to tell you that you can still enjoy yourself in Vegas alone.

 London is a fantastic place to visit solo, especially if it’s your first time travelling alone.
-The city’s public transport is fantastic—expensive, but extremely efficient.
+The city’s public transport is fantastic – expensive, but extremely efficient.
 There’s also possibly too much to do in London.
 I have now spent about 10 days in the city and I still have SO many things left on my bucket list.
-I was staying near Tower Bridge and felt comfortable walking around here once the sun set too.
+This time I stayed near Tower Bridge and felt comfortable walking around here once the sun set too.
 I met up with a born-and-bred Londoner (who I’d previously met in a Vancouver hostel dorm room) and she said she’s never once felt unsafe walking around London after dark.

 My home sweet (second) home.
 Even if I hadn’t spent over two years living in Vancouver, I would still recommend it as a top solo travel destination.
 Firstly, public transport is fantastic.
 Secondly, there’s lots of things to do.
 Thirdly, there are plenty of accessible day trip options, like getting the bus to wonderful Whistler.